-HST201 Ancient and Medieval Civilization
+HST201 Ancient and Medieval Civilization 3

-Ancient and Medieval Civilization is a general introduction to the political, social, economic, and cultural history of western civilization.
-Beginning with Prehistory and continuing through the Ancient Middle East, this course concludes with the beginnings of the early modern world.
+Ancient and Medieval Civilization is a general survey that examines the political, social, economic, and cultural aspects of the first half of western civilization.
+Beginning at prehistory and continuing up to the Renaissance, the course analyzes the creation and evolution of the western tradition.
 (F,S,O)